 Inside the motion theater, riders boarded a giant rocket ship for the adventure.
 Yogi piloted the flying vehicle, powered by a giant rubber band slingshot.
 The chase moved through Bedrock, a haunted house, Orbit City, and a futuristic amusement park.
 Several familiar characters made appearances during the quest, including Fred Flintstone and Barney Rubble, Shaggy and Scooby-Doo, and the Jetsons.

 The Funtastic World of Hanna-Barbera had a minimum height requirement of 40″.
-Smaller kids were required to sit in non-motion seats.
-The ride officially closed on October 20, 2002, in order to be re-themed to keep up with popular television.
+Smaller kids had to sit in non-motion seats.
+The ride officially closed on October 20, 2002.
+In order to remain current, the attraction got a makeover and a brand new theme.

 Jimmy Neutron’s Nicktoon Blast